guardian/techtime/Coding Challenges/Challenges Timeline/20180920 Space Battle/03-Game API.md

 }
 ```
 Note that since an energy wormhole bomb is indiscriminate, you can hit your worn ships and the username can be your username.
 You do not get points for destroying your own fleet.

+Errors:

+- 404, "88bb18fd", "The specified point doesn't exist"
+- 404, "1a0ddb98", "Your fleet has no ship with uuid #{attackerBattleCruiserShipUUID}"
+- 403, "bc0bb00f", "Your attacking battle cruiser is dead"
+- 403, "943802d8", "Your attacking battle cruiser doesn't have enough energy to complete the construction of a bomb"

 ### Capital Ship top up